 This way, you will still look youthful without resembling a schoolgirl.

 See the red, burgundy and navy blue of the plaid pattern in the two photos above?
-Somehow combining these three colors just creates a collegiate look, so it best suits college girls and graduate students.
-This pattern would look nice on a pencil skirt, too, but a pleated short skirt or a skater skirt, as shown above, would look more fashionable.
+Somehow combining these three colors just creates a collegiate look, which makes it best suit college girls and graduate students.
+This pattern would look nice on a pencil skirt, too, but a fuller skirt, like the circle one or the pleated one shown above, would look more fashionable right now.
 Hip-skimming full skirts are in again this season.
 They are even fuller and cuter than they were a decade ago, so you have lots of options.

 Between pencil skirts and full skirts, there is a slight A line that is as hip friendly as a full skirt and as office appropriate as a pencil skirt.
 You can absolutely incorporate a plaid skirt in this cut into your work outfit.

 An adult woman still can match a plaid skirt with Mary Jane shoes but must skip over-the-knee socks (see www.crystaltai.com/node/47 for how to style over-the-knee socks in adulthood).
 Thin heels always make Mary Jane look more sophisticated.
-Select a pair of Mary Jane stilettos with their straps crossing below the ankle bones (like those in my third example) so they won't optically truncate your ankles.
+Select a pair of Mary Jane stilettos with their straps crossing below the ankle bones (like those in the photo above) so they won't optically truncate your ankles.

 Boots are another youthful-looking option that can go with an adult woman's plaid skirt, but for career women, it's more appropriate to save this combination for weekends.
 Then you can add on a leather or denim jacket.
 Better yet, get a jacket combining leather or faux leather and denim in one, which is a new trend depicted in my previous post: www.crystaltai.com/node/49